moremorefor/PhotoshopTinyPatch/README.md

-PS-ScriptTools
+PhotoshopTinyPatch
 ====================
-Photoshop script tool collection.
+Photoshop tiny script tool collection.
-One tool in one file.
+One function is in one file.

 ### 9patch-tools
 Assistant tool to create a 9patch image for Android.